chipzoller/hugo-clarity/README.md

 layouts/partials/hooks/head-end.html
 ```

-Similar, if you want to add some code right before the body end, create your own version of the following file:
+Similar, if you want to add some code right before the body end (e.g fonts' links), create your own version of the following file:

 ```
 layouts/partials/hooks/body-end.html